0dminnimda/pyformatting/docs/default.md

 # Default formatting

-further I will use "default_format" in the value of defaultformatter(some_function), where some_function is a function without input, which outputs some value, which will be used as the default.
+further I will use `default_format` in the value of `defaultformatter(some_function)`, where `some_function` is a function without input, which outputs some value, which will be used as the default.

 The [default_format()](#default_format) method, the [str.format()](https://docs.python.org/3/library/stdtypes.html#str.format) method and the [DefaultFormatter](#defaultformatter) class share the same syntax for format strings.